Children Are Not Harmed By Divorce Though Mediation

 There are many families which successfully resolve family disputes using the approach of family mediation.
-You should be aware about how much knowledge your children should have about the divorce.
-Age of the children must be taken into consideration while disclosing any information to them.
+You should be aware about how much knowledge your infants should have about the divorce.
+Age of the child must be taken into consideration while disclosing any information to them.
 In case of young children, it should be kept in mind that they need to be given less detailed information with simple explanations.
 It is most important to take care that there is no involvement of children in any bitter exchanges.
 Parents should take care of not pouring any anger of criticism about their ex-partner.

-Parents should discuss with their children about necessary parenting plans once they have been finalized.
+Parents should discuss with their offspring about necessary parenting plans once they have been finalized.
 Children have the right to know about new parenting plans such as custody and other important matters.
 Being aware of all the issues keeps the relationship between parents intact and sustainable with reduction in emotional turmoil and stress that the children may go through during this difficult time.

 It is advisable for the separated parents to return to their parenting roles as soon as possible.
 Parents should never let guilt to be a basis of steering their parental relationship after the divorce.

 It is important to discuss divorce in the right way before children as it is a part of the healing process.
 Such discussions need to be honest without any negative tone to them.
 It is understood that disagreements are natural and inevitable wherever there is divorce or separation, but it should not make arguments a permanent feature of family life after a divorce.
 There is a gradual change in the way that families are supported and experience separation and divorce.

 We offer mediators who have the required skill and expertise to mediate the separation process in a way which proves to be best suitable for children.
 The perspective offered in any form of family mediation is bound to be impartial towards both the parties.